• Home

 • Chicken Egg1 large egg - beaten

-• Fine Breadcrumbs, Also Breading Or Crispies In Wooden Bowl½ cup dried breadcrumbs - use dried if needs be
+• Fine Breadcrumbs, Also Breading Or Crispies In Wooden Bowl½ cup breadcrumbs - use dried if needs be

 • Pile Of Flour Isolated On White Background¼ cup all purpose flour (plain flour Australia and UK)